valory-xyz/open-autonomy/docs/index.md

 If at some point the application must take some action over an external service, i.e. settle a transaction on a blockchain, one of the agents can be randomly nominated as a keeper to perform that action.
-Multi-signature software can be used to avoid unilateral actions being taken, so all of the agents must approve and sign every action before it takes place and verify it once it has been processed.
+Multi-signature protocols are used to avoid unilateral actions being taken, so a threshold of agents must approve and sign every action before it takes place and verify it once it has been processed.

 There are some core concepts that make Valory apps possible.
 In the following sections